HackabilityBIHC/Sherlock/README.md

 ![s3](/images/Sherlock.png)

-## To-do List

-Below, a non-comprehensive list of stuff we should do in the future:
-* **[MEDIUM]** Update `README.md` with the exact RaspberryPi model used for prototyping and testing (including Ubuntu distro, Python version, etc.) for reproducibility purposes.
-* **[LOW]** Create a file with detailed technical specifications of the electronic components (resistors, LEDs, etc.). [here](./HARDWARE.md)
-* **[MEDIUM]** Clean and update `requirements.txt` and check all dependencies (eventually try to see if we can work with the latest releases to get better long-term support).
-* **[VERY LOW]** Add shields for release, license, etc.
-* **[HIGH]** Implement fast-backward.
-* **[HIGH]** Test fast-for/backward functions when end/start of track is reached.

-Use GH Issues to open MRs/PRs for new improvements and adding functionalities.

-Task priorities are in brackets.

 ## Contacts & Acknowledgements

 The Sherlock project was realized by [Hackability@Milano](http://www.hackability.it/hackabilitymilano/), in partnership with [Fondazione G. Brodolini](https://www.fondazionebrodolini.it/) and [Associazione Nazionale Subvedenti](https://www.subvedenti.it/), whose contributions were essential for the brainstorming and development of Sherlock.

 Therefore, we would like to thank both the associations and the involved people: **Debora**, **Rosa**, **Monica**, and **Marco**.
 Also, many thanks to **Francesco De Rosa**, **Roberto Frisina**, and **Federico Zucca** for partipating and giving your feedbacks during the Workshop.

-The project was initially ideated in the context of the [EU's ECOS4IN project](https://www.interreg-central.eu/Content.Node/ECOS4IN.html), whose aim is to
+The project was initially ideated in the context of the [EU's ECOS4IN project](https://www.interreg-central.eu/Content.Node/ECOS4IN.html), whose aim is to:
-> promote sustainable and close cooperation among innovation actors and stakeholders, in order to improve and better equip European regions to face changes brought by the advent of the Industry 4.0.
+> [...] promote sustainable and close cooperation among innovation actors and stakeholders, in order to improve and better equip European regions to face changes brought by the advent of the Industry 4.0.
 The goal of the project is to build a tool called **ECOS4IN Knowledge Base**, which will be tested in pilots as an essential source of information to raise awareness about Industry 4.0.

 Sherlock is a byproduct of the **ECOS4IN Workshop** organized by Fondazione G. Brodolini with makers from Hackability@Milano, and inclusion stakeholders from Associazione Nazionale Subvedenti.